saeed402/int-2023/50 Commands of Linux.md

 **10. mv command**

-*The mv command is used to move a file or a directory form one location to another location.*
+*The mv command is used to move a file or a directory form one location to another location.Renames a file.
+We can use the mv command to move files and directories from one directory to another or to rename a file or directory.
+If you move a file or directory to a new directory without specifying a new name, it retains its original name.*

+*Following are the options used with mv command:*

+    -i Interactive mode.
+Ask before overwriting destination files.
+    -f Force the move.
+If a destination file exists, overwrite it unconditionally

 ````syntax
 mv <file name> <directory path>